-The Sub-Fund seeks to achieve an annual gross performance that exceeds that of the reference indicator 50% ICE BofA Contingent Capital Index (hedged to EUR) + 50% ICE BofA Euro Financial Subordinated & Lower Tier-2 Index6 (the "Reference Indicator"), over an investment horizon of 3 years.
-The net investment objective of the Sub-Fund is obtained by reducing the gross investment objective by the management fees for each Class of Shares as described below under section 5 "Share Classes available and expenses".
+The Sub-Fund seeks to achieve an annual gross performance that exceeds that of the reference indicator 50% ICE BofA Contingent Capital Index (hedged to EUR) + 50% ICE BofA Euro Financial Subordinated & Lower Tier-2 Index (the "Reference Indicator"), over an investment horizon of 3 years.
+The net investment objective of the Sub-Fund is obtained by reducing the gross investment objective by the management fees for each Class of Shares as described below under section 5 "Share Classes available and expenses" provided that indexes compromising the Reference Indicator used for Share Classes denominated in a currency other than the Reference Currency (EUR) of the Sub-Fund shall be hedged in the currency of the relevant Share Classes.